gcarbo01/db-schema-design-guidelines/README.md

 |Original| /system/customer/``3m-australia-pty-ltd``   |
 |Modified| /system/customer/``3m-australia-pty-ltd-01``  |

 .
-These Custom Ids (human-friendly) complement the Primary Key but do not replace them.
-It cannot be primary keys.
-They should be in a separate field with the SQL property ``Unique``.<br>
+These Custom Ids (human-friendly) cannot be a Primary Key.
+They should be in a separate field with the table and it is recommended to have the SQL property ``Unique``.<br>
 ## References
 <br> <br> <br>